dry-python/returns/docs/pages/pointfree.rst

 map_
 ----

-Allows to compose cointainers and functions, but in a reverse manner.
+Allows to compose containers and functions, but in a reverse manner.

 .. code:: python